GED Testing and Preparation

 It is given at various locations statewide.

-In Horry County, the GED test is given in the Conway & Myrtle Beach locations several times a year.
+In Horry County, the GED test is administered in the Conway & Myrtle Beach locations weekly,

 Click on the following links to learn more about GED testing: